 Fire Island is famous for its protected beaches and picturesque picnic spots, meaning that it is possible to spend the day relaxing and whale watching while mingling with others from the friendly seaside community.

-As the area is closer to the sea than most of the spots already mentioned, it makes for plenty of whale-watching from the shore without having to go onto the sea.
+As the area is closer to the sea than most of the spots already mentioned, it makes for plenty of whale-watching from the shore without going onto the sea.

-The Hamptons, situated close to Amagansett, houses the same conditions but has considerably less access to the shore than Amagansett, and so it would be advised to use a cruise tour to make the most of the whale watching.
+The Hamptons, situated close to Amagansett, houses the same conditions but has considerably less access to the shore than Amagansett.
+It would be advised to use a cruise tour to make the most of the whale watching.

 Found on the Eastern end of Long Island, this is one of the wealthier tourist spots that allow whale watching and is popular among celebrities.
-Despite the glamour, however, it promises an exciting trip regardless of whether you want to watch whales or celebrities.
+However, despite the glamour, it promises an exciting trip regardless of whether you want to watch whales or celebrities.

 The Rockaway Peninsula is located in the County of Queens in New York.
 Popularly known as ‘the new Cape Cod’ for whale watching, Rockaway is the first choice for many, offering a truly incredible whale watching experience.

 Sandy Hook is also ideal as a whale-watching spot and is famous for its frequent sightings of humpback whales.
-With the ideal climate and a spacious beach, Sandy hook has much to offer and, like the rest of the whale watching spots mentioned, is a treat for any whale watcher.
+Sandy hook has much to offer with the ideal climate and a spacious beach and, like the rest of the whale watching spots mentioned, is a treat for any whale watcher.